Straight to content

 Objectives

-- Estimate waterbird population and trend
+• Estimate waterbird population sizes and trends

-- Identify and monitor priority sites for waterbirds
+• Identify and monitor priority sites for waterbirds

-- Support wetland conservation and management planning
+• Support wetland conservation and management planning

-- Inform global agreements and national policies with waterbird status and trend data
+• Inform global agreements and national policies with waterbird status and trend data

-In India, the AWC is announced each November with dates, data forms, and guidelines shared by Wetlands International South Asia, BNHS, and Bird Count India.
-The AWC is held during mid-winter, typically from the first Saturday to the third Sunday of January.
-It is coordinated by the voluntary network of State Coordinators with active support from State Forest Departments, Biodiversity Boards, and bird enthusiasts.
-Furthermore, the AWC envisages conducting a multi-season census at AWC priority sites to support management planning and actions.
+The AWC is coordinated by the voluntary network of State Coordinators with active support from State Forest Departments, Biodiversity Boards, and bird enthusiasts.
+Furthermore, the AWC envisages conducting a multi-season census at AWC priority sites to support management planning and conservation actions.

 The AWC data is available to a wide range of government agencies and non-government organisations and contributes to conservation activities from the local to global level, including: